Friday, May 15, 2020

 Health officials ‘strongly encourage’ alternative to in-person petitioning (May 8)

-On the table this time was holding a public hearing to gauge support for council members placing measures on the ballot.
+On the Postponement of a motion, or a vote this time was holding a Scheduled time allocated for the public to testify or share commentary/input on a particular ordinan... to gauge support for council members placing measures on the ballot.
 Aaron Brockett, Rachel Friend and Adam Swetlick voted in support; Mary Young, Bob Yates, Sam Weaver, Mark Wallach and Mirabai Nagle opposed.
 Junie Joseph abstained, which counts as an automatic yes, making the final tally 4-5.

 Read a live-Tweet thread of Tuesday’s petition discussion